Joanne Griffin Memorial Award

 To be considered for this scholarship, kindly submit:

-● Two letters of recommendation, one of them being from a recognized music teacher;
+• Two letters of recommendation, one of them being from a recognized music teacher/colleague;

-Your application package must be received by June 1, 2023.
+Your application package must be received by August 1, 2025.
 If you have already registered for the conference and wish to be considered, please submit an application.
-If you are selected, your registration will be refunded.
+If you are selected, $500 of your registration will be refunded.

-The recipient will be announced July 1.
-The scholarship will be presented at a special ceremony during the Huron Harp Fest.
+The recipient will be announced August 18, 2025 and acknowledged at the Huron Harp Fest.

 WINNER OF THE 2019 JOANNE GRIFFIN MEMORIAL AWARD: AIMEE MARTEL!